Accountant | Tax Preparer for Uber or Lyft Drivers

 Here is our response:

-Here is my advice.
+Here is our advice.
 Coming from an Accountant, Tax Expert and a former Uber Driver.

 Most of us drive ourselves to work and to other destinations.
 If we do not have a car, we use public transportation.
 There is a difference between driving yourself and driving as a Uber or Lyft driver.